tvbeek/vale.sh/src/lib/content/vale-ini.md

 </Alert>

 Vale expects its configuration to be in a file named `.vale.ini` or `_vale.ini`.
-It'll start looking for this file in the same folder as the file that's being linted.
-If it can't find one, it'll search up the file tree.
+It'll start looking for this file in the directory that the `vale` command was run from and then search up the file tree until it finds one.

 If no ancestor of the current directory has a configuration file, Vale will use a global configuration file (see below).